fruitcake/laravel-cors/readme.md

 If you want to have have a global overview of CORS workflow, you can  browse this [image](http://www.html5rocks.com/static/images/cors_server_flowchart.png).

+## Upgrading from 0.x
+When upgrading from 0.x versions, there are some breaking changes:
+ - The vendor name has changed (see installation/usage)
+ - Group middleware is no longer supported.
+ - A new 'paths' property is used to enable/disable CORS on certain routes.
+This is empty by default!

 ## Features

 * Handles CORS pre-flight OPTIONS requests